DreekFire/Electronics/Maxwell Pointer/README.md

 <img src="https://latex.codecogs.com/svg.latex?Re_1%5Ctext%7B%2C%20%7DRe_2%5Ctext%7B%2C%20and%20%7DRe_3"/>.

 #### Least-Squares Regression
-Our computations resulted in an R^3 vector for position along with an R^3 vector for orientation.
-In total, there are six unknowns, but nine equations—each of the sensor axes measures a value for each of the generating coils.
+Our computations resulted in a 3-vector for position along with a 3-vector for orientation.
+In total, there are six unknowns, but nine equations—the sensor measures a 3-vector for each generating coil.
 In other words, this is an overconstrained system.
 While we could use only two coils, three will improve accuracy.

+### Circuit
+The computations we did depend on being able to isolate the signal from each generating coil.
+If the coils were fed by a DC signal, this would be impossible as we would only get a single reading.
+Similarly, multiple AC signals at the same frequency are indistinguishable.
+Therefore, each coil must be powered by an AC signal with a distinct frequency.
+Our frequency is limited to 50Hz as the sampling rate of our phone's magnetometer is only 100Hz.
+We want to maximize the rate at which we can compute new positions for the pen.
+Thus, we want the frequencies to be spaced far apart so that we can resolve them with a shorter DFT but we want the lowest frequency to be high enough that the sample contains at least one full wavelength.

 ## Bibliography
 Hu, C., Song, S., Wang, X., Meng, M. Q. H., & Li, B. (2012).
 A novel positioning and orientation system based on three-axis magnetic coils. _IEEE Transactions on Magnetics, 48_(7), 2211–2219. https://doi.org/10.1109/TMAG.2012.2188537